bueller2298/daggerheart-srd/Session Notes/Session 1.md

 **What signal do you give to your clan that you are here to cleanse the name of your family and reclaim their honor?**

 And then the vision fades, and you are back to reality.
-Wandering through the streets here in
+Wandering through the streets here in Selonia.
+As you turn a familiar corner back towards the place you've found rest for some time now, you

 ## A Glimpse of the Wild